aws/aws-cli/awscli/topics/config-vars.rst

 when serializing requests.
 The default is True.
 You can disable parameter validation for performance reasons.
 Otherwise, it's recommended to leave parameter validation enabled.

+``cli_page_size_mode`` controls how the ``--page-size`` parameter is interpreted during pagination.
+The valid values are:

+* legacy - ``--page-size`` is the exact number of items requested from the service on every API call.
+This is the default.
+When ``--max-items`` is not a multiple of ``--page-size``, the last output item can fall in the middle of a service page, which can cause items to be skipped or duplicated if the underlying data is mutated between paginated calls.
+* dynamic - ``--page-size`` is the *maximum* number of items requested per API call.
+The AWS CLI computes the per-request page size so that exactly ``--max-items`` items are requested from the service in total, keeping the output aligned with service page boundaries and avoiding skipped or duplicated items.
+In this mode the AWS CLI may request fewer items than ``--page-size`` per call and may make at most one additional API call.
+When it is mathematically impossible to align with page boundaries (for example, when the requested item count is below the operation's minimum page size), the AWS CLI falls back to ``legacy`` behavior.

 The ``max_attempts`` and ``retry_mode`` are explained in the "Retry Configuration" section below.